ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 # 1. Testing Updates
 **Danny**: Our test have become even more inefficient, in the Python, mainly due to the Tree hashing.
 We are exploring some caching to speed that up.
 Right now it's not a major blocker.
 Mainly just makes generating the tests take longer.

-There has been work going on Fuzzing of the GHOST specification and getting some machinery in place to Fuzz the Python spec implementation.
+There has been work going on Fuzzing of the Go-specification (ZRNT) and getting some machinery in place to Fuzz the Python spec implementation.

 **Protolamba**: There are these two efforts.
-1. Trying to find new bugs and everything thats been missing in the current spectre.
+1. Trying to find new bugs and everything thats been missing in the current spec.
 Looking into input bugs.
 New kind of input has to be checked.
-To add more condition to the spectre.
+To add more condition to the spec.
-2. Koforts checking helps identify few parts specs and complement us this new tests and we get the free test spec.
+2. Coverage checking helps identify untested parts specs to complement with new tests before the freeze.

 **Danny**: Fuzzing efforts right now isolates the implementation of this spec that go in Python but we have to expand it to clients.
 Any other testing update ?

-**Justin Drake**:  One thing which might be worth highlighting that we do try to replace SHA256 with xxHash. **xxHash is a non cryptographic hash function**, so we can't use it in production but its **much faster than SHA256**.
+**Justin Drake**:  One thing which might be worth highlighting that we do try to replace SHA256 with xxHash. **xxHash is a non cryptographic hash function**, so we can't use it in production but its **much faster than SHA256** for testing.
 What is found with Serenity is that **runs the fuzzing about three times faster** so it might be worth having some sort of a flag in the client implementation to switch over to xxHash so that we could do just 3 times more fuzzing.

 **Danny**: Agreed.

-**Suggestion 19.1**: Replace SHA256 with xxHash
+**Suggestion 19.1**: Replace SHA256 with xxHash during fuzzing

 # 2. Client Updates
 ## Prysmatic